blue-ocean-travella/hratx41-travello/readme.md

 This project was a brief 1-week sprint where our team tried to complete an MVP for an external user **Eric Anthony**

- - Add any additional content here pertaining to timeline, any personal goals, et
+ - Our goal is to do MVP with some additional functionality.
+ - Visialy we want the application to look amazing including some features.

 ## What does the app do?